 The innovative pharmaceutical industry’s guiding principles for effective multilateral pandemic preparedness and response include:

 It’s also imperative to build on industry’s strengths when it comes to R&D, manufacturing, and distribution.
-This can only be achieved through a robust intellectual property system, which is the basis for quickly putting in place the collaborations needed to develop and manufacture vaccines and treatments rapidly and at scale.
+This can only be achieved through a robust intellectual property system, which is the basis for putting in place the collaborations needed to develop and manufacture vaccines and treatments rapidly and at scale.
 Sixty-two vaccines and 44 treatments have been approved for COVID-19, built on decades of R&D. Almost 450 voluntary collaborations are in place to support the global supply of COVID-19 vaccines and treatments.
 Seven hundred and twenty-one COVID-19 vaccines and 1,580 COVID-19 treatments are currently in development.

 Looking ahead, pathogen surveillance systems need to be pandemic ready and support pre-emptive R&D. Health systems need to be stronger and resilient so that they can rapidly absorb and deliver vaccines and medicines to those who need them.
 In addition, for vaccination campaigns to be successful, people need should feel confident in their governments.